OCA/account-invoicing/account_invoice_proforma_today/README.rst

 Account Invoice - Proforma Today
 ================================

-* The module extends the account.invoice model to set the date of the invoice as the today's date when changing state from 'proforma' to 'open'.
+* The module extends the account.invoice model to set the date of the invoice as today's date when changing state from 'proforma' to 'open'.

 Installation
 ============

-* No thing is required to install this module
+* Nothing is required to install this module

 Contributors
 ------------